 Working Together: What to Expect in Therapy

-Beginning therapy is a thoughtful step toward understanding yourself more deeply and creating meaningful change.
-Many people seek support not because they are in crisis, but because they want clarity, growth, and a space to reflect on what matters.
-This page outlines how therapy works, what you can expect in our sessions together, and how Telehealth can offer a flexible and accessible way to engage in the process.
+Beginning therapy is a considered step toward understanding yourself more deeply and creating meaningful, sustainable change.
+Many people seek support not because they are in crisis, but because they want clarity, perspective, or a space to reflect on what matters.
+This page outlines how therapy works, what you can expect in our sessions together, and how Telehealth can offer a flexible way to engage in the process.

 What to Expect in Therapy

-Therapy provides a supportive, reflective space to explore your experiences, patterns, values, and goals.
-Sessions move at a pace that feels manageable and are shaped collaboratively, responding to what you bring, what you want to understand, and what feels most helpful for your wellbeing.
+Therapy provides a calm, reflective space to explore your experiences, patterns, values, and goals.
+Sessions move at a pace that feels manageable and are shaped collaboratively, responding to what you bring and what feels most helpful at the time.

 • discussing current concerns, stressors, or life experiences